mathieuboudreau/qmt-optimization/README.md

 * Sensitivity

-## Data Format

-## To-Do

-* Create 2D Shepp-Logan phantom generator for specific tissue tags

-* Convert extra high res shepp-logan phantom to imaging resolution, to investigate multi-tissue voxel impact

-* Function that takes Shepp-Logan phantom and qMT protocol as args, and outputs the ideal qMT measured values.

-* Function that takes ideal qMT Shepp-Logan set and noise level, and adds noise to images.

-* qMT data fitting framework integration with qMTLab

-* Script to investigate B1 errors varying homogeneously %-wise for scaled values (1%, 5%, 10%, 25%), or higher res?

-* Script to investigate Nominal Flip Angle assumption on qMT.

 ## Contributing

-Please report any bugs or suggest new features through [GitHub](https://github.com/mathieuboudreau/qMTLab_Tabs/issues).
+Please report any bugs or suggest new features by opening a [GitHub issue](https://github.com/mathieuboudreau/qmt-optimization/issues).

-## Citation

-If you use qMTLab in you work, please cite:

-Cabana, J.-F., Gu, Y., Boudreau, M., Levesque, I. R., Atchia, Y., Sled, J. G., Narayanan, S., Arnold, D. L., Pike, G. B., Cohen-Adad, J., Duval, T., Vuong, M.-T. and Stikov, N. (2015), _Quantitative magnetization transfer imaging made easy with qMTLab: Software for data simulation, analysis, and visualization_.
-Concepts Magn.
-Reson., 44A: 263–277. doi: 10.1002/cmr.a.21357

 ## About Me

 **Mathieu Boudreau** is a PhD Candidate at McGill University in the Department of Biomedical Engineering.
-He holds a BSc in Physics from the Universite de Moncton ('09), and a MSc in Physics from the University of Western Ontario ('11).
+He holds a BSc in Physics from the Université de Moncton ('09), and an MSc in Physics from the University of Western Ontario ('11)

-## About NeuroPoly

-**NeuroPoly** is a research laboratory specialized in neuroimaging.
-It is based at [École Polytechnique](http://www.polymtl.ca) on the [Université de Montréal](http://www.umontreal.ca) campus, in Montréal, Canada.